maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 The following features are in approximate priority order.
 How to report bugs and make suggestions is described on the [community](../About/Community.md) page.

-## Features to add - round two! ##
+## Features to add ##

-### Input elements in equations ###
+### Inputs ###

+* Add back remaining input types
+ 1. Dragmath (actually, probably use javascript from NUMBAS instead here).
+ 2. Sliders.
+ 3. Dropdown/MCQ input type.
-It is very useful to be able to embed input elements in equations, and this was working in STACK 2.0.
+* It is very useful to be able to embed input elements in equations, and this was working in STACK 2.0.
 However is it possible with MathJax or other Moodle maths filters?
+* Geogebra input.
+* Reasoning by equivalence input type.
+* Inputs which enable student to input steps in the working.
+In particular, variable numbers of input boxes.

 ### Improve the editing form ###